RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - port flooding
   - protocol flooding
   - request flooding
+- customer service policy for penetration testing
+  - the policy defining this
+  - i think it's also called the acceptable use policy

 ## AWS KMS (Key Management Service)
 - can generate keys in an AWS CloudHSM hardware cluster